Social Sciences Major

 SS142 / Theories of Cognition and Emotion

 We explore broad theories of cognition and emotion through the lens of psychology, also drawing on philosophy and artificial intelligence.
-The goal is to examine theories of different aspects of cognition, particularly thinking, and also relate them within common conceptual frameworks.
-For example, how can we integrate theories of different types of thinking (e.g., inductive reasoning and problem solving)?
-How can we combine theories of thinking with theories of other cognitive processes such as attention and memory, so instead of many seemingly separate cognitive processes, we have a cognitive being who can perform a wide variety of cognitive tasks?
-We also examine theories of affective states, including emotions and moods.
-How do these affective states influence a wide variety of cognitive processes, and how might this help our understanding of cognition and emotion?
-Finally, we explore theories of creativity from both cognitive and affective perspectives.
+Within cognition, we examine different kinds of thinking, including induction, deduction, problem solving, and decision making, and we learn how to integrate theories of different types of thinking (such as inductive reasoning and problem solving).
+We also combine theories of thinking with theories of other cognitive processes such as attention and memory—so that instead of many seemingly separate cognitive processes, we have a cognitive being who can perform many different types of cognitive tasks.
+In addition, we examine and evaluate theories of emotions, both traditional and contemporary.
+How do emotions influence a wide variety of cognitive processes such as problem solving and decision making, and how might this help us to understand cognition and emotion?
+Finally, we explore theories of creativity from both cognitive and emotion-based perspectives.

 SS144 / Economic Theory and Tools